jacksleight/statamic-distill/README.md

 * Extracting all the text from multiple nested Bard fields
 * Finding every asset referenced in a Replicator, or just the first image
 * Filtering, sorting and paginating a Grid field just like a collection
-* Adding individual sections of a page to your search index
+* Adding individual sections of a page to a search index
 * Plenty more!

 ## Installation